 Class teachers will send homework home on a regular basis.
 There will be English and Maths every week with additional subject areas shared on a timetable basis.

 School and homework show pupils the important life lessons, such as how to read and communicate with others, that they will use as an adult.
 Homework also teaches students how to problem solve, think independently, and build an understanding and interest for the issues in our society

 Pupils can 'earn' merits for their hard work and all their achievements.
 We also have 'Student of the Week', which is awarded in assembly every week.
 This encourages pupils to work hard and enables them to contribute to their 'houses' which is celebrated at the end of each term.

 Our assemblies, which include our Acts of Worship are an important feature of our school's life.
 They act as one of the main ways by which we create our positive reflective ethos and promote our values-based education.
-Pupils from Key Stage 3 and the Sensory Department share an assembly each Friday afternoonand cover a wide range of topics linked to current affairs and key events that happen throughout the year.
+Pupils from share an assembly each Friday afternoonand cover a wide range of topics linked to current affairs and key events that happen throughout the year.